March 2012 Gaza–Israel clashes: March 14

-Despite the ceasefire, Palestinians continued to launch missiles into Israel.
+Palestinians continued to launch missiles into Israel.
 Around 7 pm, a Grad rocket fired at Beersheba was intercepted by Iron Dome.
 A second rocket landed in an empty field.
 Neither projectile caused injuries or damage.
 Following the attack, local authorities announced that schools in Ashdod, Ashkelon, Beersheba, Kiryat Gat, Kiryat Malachi, Gan Yavne and the Bnei Shimon Regional Council would be closed for March 15.
 Some schools had been open on March 14 after the recent escalation was perceived as having ended.
 Israel responded to the attack with air strikes on an infiltration tunnel and a rocket launching site.

 March 15

-Despite the ceasefire, Palestinians fired a barrage of rockets into Israel.
+Palestinians fired a barrage of rockets into Israel.
 The attacks were praised by Hezbollah Secretary General Hassan Nasrallah, who, in a Hezbollah graduation ceremony, lauded the fact that "the resistance was able to force a million and half a million of Israelis to stay in shelters".
 Details of individual attacks: